consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 // Metadata pointing to the list of messages being
 // propagated in the checkpoint. type CrossMsgMeta struct {
-    // Source of the cross-messages included in
+    // Source of the cross-net messages included in
     // this metadata package
     From    address.SubnetID
-    // Destination of the cross-messages included.
+    // Destination of the cross-net messages included.
     To      address.SubnetID
     // CID of the aggregation of all the messages being
     // propagated.
 This CID is used to uniquely identify